nocturn9x/PyCollections/README.md

 #### Methods

-  - `create_tuple(self)` -> This method, meant for internal use, is called after `__init__` and has the job of initializizing the NamedTuple arguments and to set the needed parameters for the container to work properly
+  - `create_tuple(self)` -> This method, meant for internal use, is called after `__init__` and has the job of initializizing the `NamedTuple` arguments and to set the needed parameters for the container to work properly

-  - `isfloat(value)` -> This method, meant for internal use, is called by the NamedTuple() to determin wheter a value is a float or not
+  - `isfloat(value)` -> This method, meant for internal use, is called by the `NamedTuple` class to determine wheter a given value is a float or not

   - `find(self, item)` -> Finds an element in tuple with the given key